AbbleCorp/jwt-pizza/curiosityReport.md

 ## Conclusion
 Docker containers are a widespread technology that allows us to deploy applications easily and consistently on various hosts.
 It isolates the application from the OS and runs it on a bare-bones virtual OS.
 This ensures that no matter where you run the application, it's running with the same environment and configurations that you define.
-While there's still more that we could dive into with Docker, this
+This makes it a lot easier to run applications on various hosts.
+I really enjoyed diving under the hood of containers and seeing what kernel features make this technology possible.
+There's more to learn in terms of containers, but I think I now feel more comfortable utilizing containers myself.